Before you start: do you actually want to self-host?

 chmod 440 /etc/sudoers.d/hermes

-Copy your SSH keys to the new user so you can login directly:
+Copy your SSH keys to the new user:

 mkdir -p /home/hermes/.ssh